Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Abstract

 \section{Abstract}

-Previous studies have established that a weak-to-strong transition occurs in Alfvénic magnetohydrodynamic (MHD) turbulence as energy cascades from large to small scales.
-However, the spatiotemporal (frequency–wavenumber) properties of compressible MHD turbulence involving all eigenmodes, which encode the strength of nonlinear interactions, remain difficult to characterize observationally.
-Consequently, whether a similar weak-to-strong transition occurs in compressible turbulence remains elusive.
-Using a novel multi-spacecraft, polarization-based mode-decomposition technique with measurements from the Cluster spacecraft in Earth’s magnetosheath, we obtain spatiotemporal power spectra of all MHD eigenmodes and present the first quantitative assessment of nonlinear frequency broadening.
-Our results show that slow modes exhibit a weak-to-strong transition, evolving from wave-like peaks to frequency-broadened spectra as nonlinearity increases, whereas fast modes remain weakly turbulent with narrow peaks near their eigenfrequencies.
-Both Alfvénic and compressible fluctuations contribute significantly to low-frequency, large-scale quasi-two-dimensional structures.
-These findings provide a comprehensive observational characterization of compressible turbulence across mode composition, spatiotemporal scales, and weak/strong turbulence regimes, with implications for energetic particle transport, turbulent dynamos, plasma heating, and solar wind–magnetosphere coupling.
+It is well established that Alfvénic turbulence undergoes a weak-to-strong transition as energy cascades to smaller scales, but whether this occurs in compressible magnetohydrodynamic (MHD) turbulence remains unclear.
+Using multi-spacecraft measurements from Cluster and an improved polarization-based mode-decomposition technique, we obtain spatiotemporal power spectra of Earth’s magnetosheath turbulence and quantify nonlinear frequency broadening of the three MHD eigenmodes.
+We find that slow modes transition from wave-like peaks to strongly turbulent, frequency-broadened behavior as energy cascades to smaller scales, whereas fast modes remain weakly turbulent with narrow spectral peaks near their eigenfrequencies.
+These findings provide the first observational characterization of mode-dependent spatiotemporal dynamics in compressible MHD turbulence, with implications for energetic particle transport, plasma heating, and solar wind–magnetosphere coupling.